 Sites advertising Jack Murphy and Baleno on Google and sending from abroad: Waveinn (Spain) | Pecheur (France)

-Baleno long raincoats are manufactured in a waterproof, breathable, hardwearing fabric.
+Baleno long raincoats for women and for men are manufactured in a waterproof, breathable, hardwearing fabric.
 The design just works.
-Press studs are close-spaced and firm so will not to come undone in a gale.
+Press studs are close-spaced (16cm), go well down near the hem, and press firm so will not to come undone in a gale.
 These studs go far enough down the garment to ensure the lower half does not fly open in the wind.
 This is assisted by the weight of the coat - preventing the hem flying around in the wind (as happens with the Jack Murphy).

-For me the Baleno long coat has changed my wet and windy dog-walks completely.
+For my wife and I the Baleno long raincoat has changed our wet and windy dog-walks completely.
+Add wellington boots or long boots of any kind and you will stay dry from head to toe - and I mean completely dry.
 Over the last few weeks storm Ciara and storm Dennis blew through.
 50-80mph winds and icy rain.
-In my Baleno, wellingtons, gloves and scarf I stayed warm and dry.
+In our Baleno long coats, wellingtons, gloves and scarf we stayed warm and dry.
 And I mean dry, completely dry.
 No more waterproof trousers.

-T now has one of their long coats as well, for the yard.
+Teresa uses her Baleno long women's coat daily at the yard.
 No more "chilled to the core" due to soakings whilst riding or taking horses from stable to field.
 No more over-trousers.
-No more searching for the world's best long raincoat.
+No more searching for the world's best long raincoat for women.

-But long coats are not just for dog walks.
-My father has a mobility scooter and he wears his long coat and cowboy hat with pride (cool look Dad ;-).
+But long coats are not just for the sprightly.
+My father has a mobility scooter and he wears his men's long raincoat and cowboy hat with pride (cool look Dad ;-).
 In a wet and wild country like ours - you'll wear it a lot.

 If a £200 Baleno is outside the coat budget - the Jack Murphy Heritage range comes a close second :-)